 Teacher Education and Development Study in Mathematics

-The IEA Teacher Education and Development Study in Mathematics (TEDS-M) is a comparative study of primary and secondary mathematics teacher education.
-It examined how different countries have prepared their teachers to teach mathematics in primary and lower-secondary school.
+The IEA Teacher Education and Development Study in Mathematics (TEDS-M) was an international comparative study of primary and secondary mathematics teacher education.
+TEDS-M examined how different countries have prepared their teachers to teach mathematics in primary and lower-secondary school.

-An additional smaller study linked to TEDS-M compared the salaries of primary and secondary teachers with those of individuals in other mathematics-oriented professions, such as engineering, scientific research, and accounting, in 20 countries.
-It also investigated the relationship between what mathematics teachers were paid and how well students performed on international mathematics tests.
+A small study linked to TEDS-M compared the salaries of primary and secondary mathematics teachers with those of individuals in other mathematics-oriented professions, and investigated the relationship between what mathematics teachers were paid and student performance on international mathematics tests.